RTEdbg/RTEdbg/Views.md

 N03465  867,184 QueueSend to QueueTest failed
 ```

-**Example:** Below is an example of a core dump generated after an exception.
+**Example:** Below is an example of a [ARM Cortex-M4/M7 Core Dump](https://github.com/RTEdbg/RTEdbgDemo/blob/master/STM32L433/RTEdbg/Demo_code/Simple_Cortex_M4-M7_fault_handler.md) generated after a fatal exception.
 Only 32 bytes of additional code and 20 bytes of stack space are required to execute the RTEdbg library function that writes the relevant data to the circular buffer.
 The complete decoding process is then performed on the host computer.

 ```
 N05529 1203,292 MSGN_FATAL_EXCEPTION: